sjbennett123/polarlarp/content/policies/transform.md

 ---
 ## Transform Cards

-All cards are subject to Monster card effects like Celestial PVE playtest
+All cards are subject to Monster card effects like Celestial PVE playtest.
+Paragon/Greater Race is not considered a “monster” They embody the traits of legendary heroes of their race but suffer the “monster card” effect for Celestial PVE Playtest

 ### Conditions for Transform activation
 *Plot Only Activated*: Please do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.